awmartin/yuzu/reference.md

 Contents of sidebars can be separated by using the tag below.
 This supports the ability to lay out the sidebar in the templates, instead of putting layout and HTML structure the posts themselves.

 `SIDEBAR{
-    This will show up in the sidebar.
+    This will show up in the sidebar_contents variable inside templates.
 }`

 The format of all contents between the braces must match the contents of the file itself.